In Version 8 the Veeam Solutions Architect Team released a new format of the Best Practice Guide.

 To reduce backup time window and snapshot lifetime, use Direct SAN or Direct NFS Mode.
 If you can not use one of them, use NBD-Network mode for Exchange backups.
 Avoid in any way HotAdd processing with NFS Datastores (which are not supported by Exchange in any way either).
 Keep an eye on Proxies that run on AutoDetect transport mode if they use the correct mode!

 Disable VDDK Logging for Direct SAN Mode if your backups themselves run stable (ask Veeam support for the registry key and consequences).
 This tip is important if you have more than 10 LUNs connected to the Veeam Proxy.

 As well very important is that you install and configure the correct multipath driver for your storage on the Proxy.
 Run the storage with host profile VMware even if the Veeam Proxy is a Windows System.
-(In no way use Windows Failover Cluster host profile at the Storage-Hosts settings)
+(In no way use Windows Failover Cluster host profile at the Host access setting on the storage system)

 Still problems: Use faster disks for all of the VM disks (do not forget to place the OS disks on fast storage !!!).
 It is very important to not place the OS disk on a datastore with hundreds of other OS boot disks.